This post may include affiliate links, view our disclosure policy for details.

 If yes, I have been right there with you.

 It’s inevitable.
 We all make mistakes while crocheting.
 But we have a choice.
 We can let the mistakes bother us or we can embrace them.

 Once I changed my mindset, I realized I was putting a lot of unnecessary stress on myself to be perfect.
-Now I enjoy my crocheting even more.
+Now that burden as been lifted and I can enjoy my crocheting even more.
 Read on to see how I changed my mindset and how you can change yours.

 Embrace your imperfections